Our Nursing Programs

 The Division has significant expertise in the management of patients with inflammatory bowel disease and participates in several multicenter and national research protocols, coordinated by both pediatric registered nurses and a board-certified nurse practitioner.

-The Hematology/Oncology Division at the Nemours Children’s Clinic, Jacksonville offers services in a broad range of blood and cancer diagnoses and treatments.
+The Hematology/Oncology Division at the Nemours Children's Specialty Care, Jacksonville offers services in a broad range of blood and cancer diagnoses and treatments.
 It is one of a select group of nationwide institutions with a bone marrow transplant program.

 Members of the division are actively involved in the development of the new treatment protocols.
 The Oncology Division has partnered with St. Jude’s Children’s Hospital and the University of Florida Proton Therapy Institute to provide care to children both nationally and internationally.

 Nurses in this division act as primary case managers and provide clinical support.
 They also serve as patient advocates as well as provide educational and emotional support to families.